European shares retreat after weak German data

 By Sudip Kar-Gupta

-LONDON, July 7 European stock markets retreated on Monday after weak German economic data took the wind out of a rally that had pushed a leading regional index back near 6-1/2 year highs.
+LONDON, July 7 European shares slipped on Monday after weak German economic data took the wind out of a rally that had pushed a leading regional index back near 6-1/2 year highs.

-Some analysts said the market could flatline in the near term although the longer-term outlook remained positive given the recent steps taken by the European Central Bank to boost the region's economy.
+Some analysts said that while Europe's stock market rally could flatline in the near term, the longer-term outlook remained positive given steps taken by the European Central Bank to boost the region's economy.

 European stock markets fell after German industrial output declined by 1.8 percent on the month in May, its biggest drop in more than two years, confounding expectations of unchanged industrial output in Europe's powerhouse.

-Central Markets' trading analyst Joe Neighbour expected that the weak data would contribute to the DAX staying below the 10,000 point level in the next few weeks.

-James Butterfill, global equity strategist at Coutts, added that the German data showed that Europe's gradual economic recovery remained a patchy one.

-"It rings alarm bells across Europe that the recovery is not a straight line upwards," said Butterfill.
+"It rings alarm bells across Europe that the recovery is not a straight line upwards," said Coutts' global equity strategist James Butterfill.

 TOTAL AND SANOFI SLIP